 - Guests are advised to dress comfortably, and to avoid overly revealing clothing.

-- After the market tour, aprons are provided to protect your clothing, however you may also want to wear clothes toed shoes incase you spill something hot.
+- After the market tour, aprons are provided to protect your clothing, however, you may also want to wear close-toed shoes incase you spill something hot.

 Can we take pictures?

 - Yes, you can take photos during the cooking class.
 We’re happy to grab your phone or camera and help you take some as well.

 - You can mostly take photos freely in the market, however, ask permission if including people’s faces in your shots.